-In that day most teachers taught in public places.
-Frank open speech was considered a virtue, and secret acts deceitful.
-So His brothers may have thought they were giving Him good advice and encouragement.
+Most teachers in that day taught in public places.
+Frank open speech was a virtue, and secret acts deceitful.
+So His brothers may have thought they were giving Jesus good advice and encouragement.

-However, by the above Scripture, "For not even his brothers believed in him," it seems that even His brothers failed to grasp His true mission, and were perhaps taunting Him by saying "If you do these things...".
+However, by the above Scripture, "For not even his brothers believed in him;" perhaps His brothers failed to grasp His true mission, and were taunting Him by saying, "If you do these things...".

-A few years back I wrote a short article on the importance of being Loyal and Faithful, and was amazed at the interest and response it attracted.
+I once wrote a short article on the importance of being Loyal and Faithful and was amazed at the interest and response it attracted.

 Verse 6: "Jesus said to them, "My time has not yet come, but your time is always here."

 Jesus knew that He would attend the Feast of Booths, but He also had a timetable that others couldn't understand.
 To His brothers, anytime was right, but Jesus was saying: